pkuphil/ppkkuu/_pages/WIP.md

         </div>

         <p class="wip-description">
-          This paper asks why certain social labels, roles, and credentials can shape our emotional responses to people so powerfully.
+          I ask why certain social labels, roles, and credentials can shape our emotional responses to people so powerfully.
-          It develops a framework for understanding how emotions may track institutionally constituted forms of status, while also asking when such responses are genuinely fitting and when they become normatively questionable.
+          I develop a framework for understanding how emotions may track institutionally constituted forms of status, while also asking when such responses are genuinely fitting and when they become normatively questionable.
         </p>
       </div>
     </article>